Updated: Mar 8, 2022

 From the back office to the main stage

 So after reading above, and you recognize your co-worker (or even yourself), this person is most likely a woman.
 So what makes women do all this unpaid work?
-It's actually the women themselves.
+It's the women themselves.
 Most likely a combination of having a naturally higher empathy level, wanting to meet expectations, and also just the fact women are most often planners.
 It’s all these things and then some, and it’s not that they want to do all things, but feel they have to.
-Both the fear that these things are otherwise forgotten but also because they want others to feel happy, welcome or special.
+Both the fear that these things are otherwise forgotten and want others to feel happy, welcome or special.
 So what can you do to help your co-worker, family member or friend who popped up in your head while reading this?
-Why not offer to take notes during the next meeting, or schedule the next Zoom Friday office social or buy the present for the next upcoming birthday.
+Why not offer to take notes during the next meeting, schedule the next Zoom Friday office social or buy the present for the upcoming birthday.
 But most of all, the best thing you can do, is express appreciation.
 Let this person know that you emotionally value their efforts.
-Here's to all the women who make things happen; from the back office to the main stage!
+Here's to all the women who make things happen, from the back office to the main stage!